Henery X (long)

 Michael "B.B."
-Hill was a 27-year old successful attorney, who worked for one of the hottest law firms in California.
-He was tall, dark, handsome, well mannered, and rich, all of which would make him an awesome catch for most women, that is, if he wasn't already happily married.
+Hill was a 27-year-old successful attorney who worked for one of the hottest law firms in California.
+He was tall, dark, handsome, well-mannered, and rich, all of which would make him an exceptional catch for most women if he wasn't already happily married.
 His wife of just over 5-years was his high school sweetheart, and a successful doctor.

 Michael was in his impressive office and was going over some case files.
-As always he was dressed to impress, as he lounged in his cushy leather executive chair, behind a huge mahogany desk.
-A phone that sat atop the well-organized desk began to ring, he quickly pressed a button on said phone.
+As always, he was dressed to impress, as he lounged in his cushy leather executive chair, behind an enormous mahogany desk.
+A phone that sat atop the well-organized desk rang.
+He quickly pressed a button on said phone.

 "I have Officer Rodriguez on line one," Michael's personal secretary said.